 2. Lack of Drive

-Emotional burnout is mentally draining, which is often reflected in a person’s self-motivation levels.
+Feeling emotionally wiped out is often reflected in a person’s self-motivation levels.
 Those who push themselves the hardest, such as entrepreneurs and leaders, might find this symptom creeping into their lives after a big mistake or a failure.
 This is because self-starters who set high goals emotionally invest in their dreams.
 When they don’t work out as planned, these letdowns can be mentally anguishing, leading to emotional exhaustion and even depression.
 Due to this, a person might experience a lack of desire to perform well, challenge themselves, meet deadlines, or learn how to become a greater asset to the business.

 3. Mood Swings